 - Protect their stuff (personal data, photos, thoughts and feelings, etc.)

 - Respect others online

 - Ask someone when they don't know or feel uneasy

-Practice these skills by playing the internet safety online game 'Interland'
+Practise these skills by playing the internet safety online game 'Interland'